Skip to main content

 Improved Mood And Energy

-You release more endorphins when you do cardio exercises, making you feel good.
+You release more endorphins when you do even just low-impact cardio exercises, making you feel good.
 It also helps your body produce more dopamine, serotonin, and norepinephrine hormones.
 When your mood is better, you feel more energized, which is one of the benefits of cardio exercise.
 The increased release of hormones makes you less stressed and gives you more energy.
 It improves your memory and makes it easier to concentrate.

 Management Of Arthritis